Alexandra Daddario is featured in the first photos of the “Witches of Mayfair” series

 Season 1 of the witch series will feature eight episodes, written and produced by “Masters of Sex” duo Esta Spalding and Michelle Ashford.

-The attraction will be part of a series of series by writer Anne Rice, who died last December, which also includes the adaptation of “Interview with the Vampire” on the same channel.
+The attraction will be part of a series of series by writer Anne Rice, who died last December, which also includes an adaptation of “Interview with the Vampire” on the same channel.

 It is worth noting that this universe is really shared.
 Rice has written three books that blend characters from the two literary sagas.